FutureSox Prospect Rankings

 Zavala moved around a lot in his amateur career, playing a mix of third and catcher in high school (where he only played for 2 years), then playing primarily in the outfield at San Diego State in his first two seasons before moving back behind the plate for 2015 (as a redshirt junior).
 Tore the UCL in his throwing arm in 2012 as a freshman, resulting in Tommy John surgery and missing all of 2013.
 Offense was his strength at the collegiate level - he compiled a .290/.399/.537 line in his final year at SDSU, hitting 14 home runs in 64 games.

 Taken in the 12th round in 2015, he was assigned to the AZL as a 21-year-old and posted gaudy numbers at the plate: .326/.401/.628, leading the league and the entire Sox system in multiple offensive categories (though in just 35 games).
 In 2016, Zavala went to Kannapolis, where his overall numbers at the plate were decent if unspectacular (.253/.330/.381, 7 HR, 8.7% BB/PA, 25.7% K/PA).
 Given his 0-for-17 start, a home park that suppresses power, spending a few weeks mid-summer playing on an injured leg (then missing some time due to it), and his being a catcher, the numbers look a little better.
 2017 saw Zavala open back at Kanny due to the presence of Zack Collins a level above him, and he showed to be ready to move up (.840 OPS, 8 HR).
 He went to Winston-Salem and in 55 games put up a strong .302/.376/.485 line with 13 more HR to finish with 21 on the year, leading the entire Sox farm.
 Then it was on the AFL where he posted more strong numbers.
+2018 had Seby open in tandem with Collins again, this time at AA Birmingham, where his .830 OPS and improved defensive work got him a promotion to AAA Charlotte in July.

 Major League Outlook: OBP and power-reliant catcher, likely as a backup